zopefoundation/z3c.table/src/z3c/table/README.txt

   >>> plainTable = table.Table(container, request)

 Now we can update and render the table.
-As you can see with an empty container we will not get anything whihc looks like a table.
+As you can see with an empty container we will not get anything that looks like a table.
 We just get an empty string:

   >>> plainTable.update()
   >>> plainTable.render()